2023 XFL season: Compensation

 In 2023, the XFL uses a standard form contract paying $5,000 per week, $800 of which is guaranteed.
 A $1,000 victory bonus is paid to the players on each game's winning team, including inactive players.
 Starting quarterbacks will again be eligible for a higher salary.
-The base annual salary for an XFL player will thus be $59,000, plus room and board in the league's hub at Arlington, Texas, throughout the season valued at approximately $20,000.
+The base annual salary for an XFL player was $59,000, plus room and board in the league's hub at Arlington, Texas, throughout the season valued at approximately $20,000.

-During training camp there will be a mandatory breakfast, lunch and dinner, while the league will also supply "grab and go" snack after dinner.
-During regular season the XFL will provide two meals and "grab and go" snack.
-The league will not assist with any off-site living cost.
-Injured players will get paid.
+During training camp there was a mandatory breakfast, lunch and dinner, while the league was also supplied "grab and go" snack after dinner.
+During regular season the XFL provided two meals and "grab and go" snack.
+The league did not assist with any off-site living cost.
+Injured players got paid (in contrast to the 2022 USFL season).

-On March 10, 2023 XFL players have filed a petition (through the United Steelworkers) for a representation election with Region 16 of the National Labor Relations Board.
+On March 10, 2023, XFL players filed a petition (through the United Steelworkers) for a representation election with Region 16 of the National Labor Relations Board.
+On April 19, the XFL players decided against joining the union by a vote of 124 to 73.